mohmeez/RaspberryPi_Traffic_Signs_Detection/README.md

         Locate the data.yaml file within the dataset directory.

-        The data.yaml file show the number of classes and shows them as a list.
+        The data.yaml file show the number of classes and shows their respective names in a list.
 The model will only use this for training and detection.

         Update the paths for train, test, and val in the data.yaml file to point to the respective folders.
 This file is used by the model to retrieve the dataset paths.

   6. Model Training

-      Training Notebook:
+      Training Notebook (locally on PC or Laptop):
             Open the train.ipynb Jupyter notebook included in the dataset.
 This notebook is configured to use a pre-trained YOLOv8n model.

       Run Training:
             Execute the cells in the notebook to start training the model on your local machine using the provided dataset.
-            The model will automatically save the best weights based on the training performance to runs/train/weights/best.pt.
+            The model will automatically save the best weights based on the training performance to runs/train/weights/best.pt. (will differ  on your training, look at results provided by YOLO for the correct path)

       Run Inference on test images locally: